tpayne/lang-examples/nodejs/genai/gemini/chatbot/README.md

 This chatbot can interact with a Kubernetes cluster to retrieve information about its resources.
 To enable this functionality, you need to set the following environment variables when running the Docker container:

 * KUBERNETES_API_ENDPOINT - The base URL for your Kubernetes API server (e.g., https://host.docker.internal:6443).
 * KUBERNETES_BEARER_TOKEN - The bearer token for authentication with the Kubernetes API.
+A sample `Kubernetes/role.yml` is provided to help generate the token.

 Available Kubernetes Functions:

 The following functions are available for interacting with Kubernetes.
 Many of these functions support an optional namespace parameter to filter results to a specific namespace.
 If the namespace parameter is omitted, the function will list resources across all accessible namespaces (where applicable).

 * Get the Kubernetes cluster version.
+* Get logs for a specific pod.
 * List all namespaces in the Kubernetes cluster.
 * List Kubernetes deployments (optional namespace).
 * List Kubernetes services (optional namespace).